Life isn’t fair.

 You have nothing to gain and much to lose by talking to insurance adjusters and other company representatives before seeking the counsel of a knowledgeable personal injury lawyer.

 Don’t Sign Anything Your Attorney Hasn’t Reviewed

 There are countless tragic tales of injury victims signing away their rights only to find out they severely shorted themselves by accepting a lackluster settlement.
 If the insurance company is asking you to record a statement or sign a document, stop and think about why.
 Chances are, it is because doing so will help them limit the resources they pay you and put an end to the inconvenience of dealing with your insurance claim.

 The aftermath of an accident is no time to be self-deprecating.
 If you live in a state with comparable fault insurance laws, saying something as innocent as “I didn’t see it coming” could result in your damages being capped or eliminated.

 It’s not easy to admit when we lack knowledge about something.
 To make sure that you and your family receive the financial resources you need to recover from your injuries and move forward, you need to leave your case in the hands of a proven professional.
 Contact our team today for a consultation.

-An experienced attorney knows the tricks and games the insurance company will try to play and will cut them off.
+An experienced attorney knows the tricks and games the insurance company will try to play and can cut them off.
 You can also rely on your attorney to make sure any settlement offer is in your best interest before accepting it.
 The ultimate decisions on how to proceed with your claim will still be in your hands, but you will have the peace of mind that comes with making an informed decision.